FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 If you want to choose a 'neutral' venue for your party (such as a dog-less relative or friend's home) that can help in this type of situation.

-Providing of course that you're in a private, fenced area like your back yard, it's best to keep all dogs unleashed.
-If some of the party-goers are running free while others are tethered to their parents it could lead to trouble.
+Providing of course that you're in a private, fenced area like your back yard, it's best to keep all dogs unleashed because if some of the party-goers are running free while others are tethered to their parents it could lead to trouble.

-To keep everyone safe and squabble free (as much as possible) you need to make sure that there are plenty of 'resources' for everyone.
-That way no-one should be vying for attention or the limited treats.
+To keep everyone safe and squabble free (as much as possible) you need to make sure that there are plenty of 'resources' for everyone so that no-one is vying for attention or the limited treats.

 A party isn't any fun without cake and other yummy treats, but too much of a good thing isn't good for anyone - and that included puppies and dogs.

-Don't feed your canine guests human party treats, cakes or snacks, at the very best these are going to cause loose stools, at worst you could poison a party-goer (check out this page for info. on foods/products that are poisonous to your dog).
+Don't feed your canine guests human party treats, cakes or snacks, at the very best these are going to cause loose stools, at worst you could poison a party-goer (check out this page for info. on potentially toxic foods/products....
+Stuff Poisonous to Dogs)

 Working to keep everyone healthy is a big part of your dog party safety preparation.
 Paying attention to food and treats as discussed above is part of this, but there are other aspects as well.